cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 As of today, cyber~Congress is a 2/2 DAO for decision making and a 2/3 DAO in terms of security.
 However, it should be noted, that some decisions are already wider diversified as the whole team that works on the DAO takes part in most of the decision.
 In the future, we hope this will become automatized and the DAO will grow.

 There are 3 points on which we should touch when discussing cyber~Congress:
-1) cyber~ Congress is the launching DAO behind cyber.
-For its work, a 14.3% share of the governing token, THC, is allocated to cyber~Congress.
-This share will be staked during cyber ~Auction to receive an equal amount in CYB tokens.
+1) cyber\~Congress is the launching DAO behind cyber.
+For its work, a share of the governing token, THC, is allocated to cyber\~Congress.
+This share will be staked during cyber\~Auction to receive an equal amount in CYB tokens.
 This means that the congress will be a functioning entity in the life of the protocol.
 However, cyber is a community governed protocol.
 From the numbers above, one can tell, that the majority of the stake is going to be in the hands of the community.
 The protocol will be governed by the validators and the community via a governance mechanism, proposals and prediction markets.

 2) The manifest outlies the idea that all species should (and will) have an equal opportunity for secure and transparent communication.
 Intelligence can be simplified to communication.
 All species can communicate via electromagnetic impulses (including robots).
 If they can communicate (which they can), they can prove their existence and pass on a signal and receive an answer.
 This is intelligence at its most pure form.
-The main mission of cyber~Congress is `To help the evolution of species!`
+The main mission of cyber\~Congress is `To help the evolution of species!`

 3) cyber~Congress as a DAO plans on developing cyber, taking part in the governance, launching `cyber~FundClassic`, an ecosystem development fund, that will help cyber to evolve (*hint: further in the document, a whole section is dedicated to the description of the ecosystem*), form strategic partnerships and buidl applications.
-The DAO plans to stake the received ATOM tokens from the first donation round to its Cosmos [fuckgoogle validator](https://cosmos.bigdipper.live/validator/cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u), and support the incentives of the team via the received rewards.
+The DAO plans to stake some of the received ATOM tokens from the first donation round to its Cosmos [fuckgoogle validator](https://cosmos.bigdipper.live/validator/cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u), and support the incentives of the team via the received rewards.
 The DAO also plans to have a sustainable income flow, described in [this issue](https://github.com/cybercongress/congress/issues/302).

 ------------------------------------------------------